dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 Before continuing, consider some common terminology used in .NET Aspire:

-- **App model**: A collection of resources that make up your distributed application (<xref:Aspire.Hosting.DistributedApplication>), usually defined within the <xref:Aspire.Hosting.ApplicationModel> namespace.
+- **App model**: A collection of resources that make up your distributed application (<xref:Aspire.Hosting.DistributedApplication>), defined within the <xref:Aspire.Hosting.ApplicationModel> namespace.
 For a more formal definition, see [Define the app model](#define-the-app-model).
 - **App host/Orchestrator project**: The .NET project that orchestrates the _app model_, named with the _*.AppHost_ suffix (by convention).
 - **Resource**: A [resource](#built-in-resource-types) is a dependent part of an application, such as a .NET project, container, executable, database, cache, or cloud service.
 It represents any part of the application that can be managed or referenced.
 - **Integration**: An integration is a NuGet package for either the _app host_ that models a _resource_ or a package that configures a client for use in a consuming app.
 For more information, see [.NET Aspire integrations overview](integrations-overview.md).